 Often, we start to slack in our efforts and we also take our partners for granted.
 A lack of appreciation for your partner may tend to worsen over time, and the lazier we become with our communication, the worse things get.

-Because before you took your mate for granted, you appreciated these little things – you took notice, and looked for the deeper meanings behind things.
-Washing your car on Sunday afternoon may be his way of saying “I love you”.
+Because before you took your mate for granted, you appreciated these little things – you took notice and looked for the deeper meanings behind things.
+Washing your car on Sunday afternoon maybe his way of saying “I love you”.

 You can even ask for clarification from your partner if you need it.
 Your partner will notice and will appreciate the subtle change in your behavior, and he may open up to you again as mutual respect is re-balanced.

-Keep negativity away
+3. Keep negativity away

-People are drawn to those with whom are highly positive, and they are turned off by those that are negative.
+People are drawn to those with whom they are highly positive, and they are turned off by those that are negative.
 Your positivity will be contagious and hopefully infect your partner, too.

 Romance and marriage must go hand in hand, be it romance after marriage or before it.
 Knowing how to improve the romance in your marriage is very essential if you wish to have a prosperous marriage.